mbursell/ReLERNN-pipeline/Data-preparation/README.md

    ```
    vcffixup filtered_chroms_biallelic.vcf | vcffilter -f "AF > 0.05" -f "AF < 0.95" > filtered_chroms_biallelic_fixup.vcf
    ```
+   * Only use this step if you pulled the samples in your VCF from a larger VCF

 5. Zip and index to prepare for counting snps
    ```
    bgzip filtered_chroms_biallelic_fixup.vcf